giteshlalit/Apriori-Implementation/README.md

 # Apriori-Implementation
-Implementaion of apriori algorithm in C.
+Implementaion of apriori algorithm in CPP.